 Let’s talk wines!
 I am a big fan of sweet wines.
 Last year June, I finished my Masters in Business Administration with a specialisation in Food and Wine at Bologna Business School, Italy.
 Before then, I would not dare go near red wine, “they are too tangy” I would always say.
 Italians call the tangy remnant you feel in the mouth after drinking a red wine that has made from barely ripe grapes “allappare”.
 Also, this wine tends to be marked as high in acidity level – in sommelier terms.

 Now, after almost five years in Italy, and an MBA in Food and Wine, I am a steady lover of red wine.
-I guess I just needed to keep drinking and try different wines to discover which I love, and amazingly three of my favourites are now red wines!
-Below are my recommendations of sweet wines for a sweet tooth:
+I guess I just needed to keep drinking and trying different wines to discover which I love, and amazingly three of my favourites are now red wines!
+Below are my recommendations for sweet wines for a sweet tooth: